mustafakasmis/PhpKonuAnlatim/README.md

 # PhpKonuAnlatim
 Php is a project where script language topics are described.
+CKeditor was used in the project, but the directory structure was not transferred to the project.